Kevinistic/cdidtjgt/README.md

 if you're a brainlet who needs guidance;
 - please install python for the love of God. look up 'python' on google and download it
-- just straight up ask me (@cn3z) on Discord i don't really mind lol
+- just straight up ask me (@cn3z) on Discord if you need more help, i don't really mind lol
 - refer to the steps below, it's how to use the program by yourself.

 1. enter your current money on the box